Free Rhode Island Arrests & Criminal Records: Search Anyone

 Washington County Sheriff’s Office 401-275-2900 X

-Lookup Arrests Through Rhode Island’s Police Departments & Municipal Jails
+Look Up Arrests via Rhode Island’s Police Departments & Municipal Jails

 Citizens may also find recent arrest records from municipal or city jails that are located in Rhode Island if county sheriff’s offices yield nothing.